funkygao/fae/README.md

     - middleware is in charge of performance while frontend is in charge of biz logic
 *   Polyglot development

+### VBucket

+*   Never service a request on the wrong server
+    - compared with consitent hash
+*   Allow scaling up and down at will
+*   We can hand data sets from one server another atomically
+*   Servers still do not know about each other

 ### Capacity Plan

 #### Current stats